 \subsubsection{Other shocks}

-We also consider shocks impacting the wages associated with positions in a given set of industries (see \autoref{figure:shocksize_wageincr}, \autoref{figure:shocksize_wagedecr}).
-The impact of these shocks on LFN structure is minor in comparison to the effect of shocks impacting position characteristics.
-This is not unexpected; even if an increase (respectively decrease) to the wage associated with a position means that an agent receiving a high wage would now apply to (respectively no longer apply to) that position, there will still likely be some lower paid agent on the same node willing to apply.
+We also consider shocks impacting the wages associated with positions in a given set of industries (see \autoref{figure:shocksize_wagedecr}, \autoref{figure:shocksize_wageincr}).
+The impact of these shocks on LFN structure is negligible in comparison to the effect of shocks impacting position characteristics.
+In general, the weighted Jaccard distance and average clustering coefficient values for shocked networks do not vary substantially from those values obtained from unshocked networks.
+This is not unexpected; even if an increase (respectively decrease) to the wage associated with a position means that an agent currently receiving a high wage would now apply to (respectively no longer apply to) that position, there will still likely be some lower paid agent on the same node as this high earning agent who will be willing to apply.
 As such, we are likely to observe a very similar set of flow densities (but not necessarily micro-level trajectories).
-This is particularly true given the broad categories used for our region/industry/occupation characteristics, which may mean that individuals with dissimilar wages are grouped together on the same node.
+This is mainly due to the broad categories used for our region/industry/occupation characteristics, which may mean that individuals with dissimilar wages are grouped together on the same node.
 However, this highlights an aspect of the model not leveraged within this study - the ability to track micro-level trajectories.
-By tracking these paths, it would be possible to gain further insight into the impact of wage shocks by observing which agents (e.g. in terms of their wages) alter their trajectories in response to the shock.
+If we were to track these paths, it would be possible to gain further insight into the impact of wage shocks by observing which agents (e.g. in terms of their wages) alter their trajectories in response to a shock.
 While this falls outside the scope of our current analysis, this avenue of exploration will be pursued in future work.

 Our results demonstrate that the UK's LFNs can be replicated with a high level of accuracy using our individual-level model.
 This is the first instance in which a model has been used to emerge LFN structure from agent-level behaviour.
-Furthermore, we show how changes to the nature of positions (their occupation and region, or the associated wage) alter LFN topology.
-These experiments, where the LFN topology evolves in response to a shock, move beyond previous methodologies where ad hoc assumptions needed to be made about how LFN structure would be altered by the introduction of a shock.
+Furthermore, we show how changes to the nature of positions (their occupation and region, or the associated wage) impact LFN topology.
+These experiments, where LFN topology evolves in response to a shock, move beyond previous methodologies where \textit{ad hoc} assumptions needed to be made about how LFN structure would be altered by the introduction of a shock.